gmc-code/PC-Latex/docs/latex_science/chemistry/chemistry_chemfig.rst

 | BingAi can be used to quickly get structural diagrams of chemicals by inlcuding "chemfig latex" in the prompt.
 | Output latex can be copied and pasted into overleaf so that a pdf can be produced.
-| e.g prompt: write latex with chemfig for 20 organic compounds
+| e.g. prompt: write latex with chemfig for 20 organic compounds

 ----